 Garth and Lisa Rempel

-Artistic Directors of the Winnipeg Youth Chorus Inc., Directors of the Winnipeg Youth Chorus and Directors of Enharmony
+Artistic Directors of the Winnipeg Youth Chorus Inc., Directors of the Senior Chorus and Enharmony

 Garth has been active in the musical world since the age of five.
 Piano and rudiments lessons began, and turned into guitar lessons at the age of ten.
 The guitar quickly became his main love in music.
 He has maintained an active life as a performer since the age of fifteen, working in a professional capacity in a wide variety of musical styles including rock, blues, funk, and heavy metal to Scottish, Irish, and North American folk music, to musical theatre productions and classical solo and ensemble.
 He has also worked as a recording artist on several different projects.
 Garth completed his Bachelor of Music Degree from the University of Manitoba in 2001.
 Singing is another passion for Garth.
 He has significant vocal experience as a soloist, a backup singer, and as part of vocal ensembles large and small.